SaaS Content Writing: How to Boost Conversions & Engagement

 Pretty clever, right?

 The truth is that there are lots of comparison searches across most software niches.
-Whether it’s a project management tool, time tracker, or email marketing solution, users are always trying to figure out what’s the best option.
+Whether it’s a project management tool, time tracker, or email marketing solution, potential users are always trying to figure out what’s the best option.

 Just create a comparison article discussing the market leaders in your industry.
 Then add your solution somewhere in the mix.
 I’d recommend doing this toward the end of the article.
 You don’t want readers coming in for a Product A vs. Product B article, and the first subheading is about a product they’re not very familiar with.
 This will cause bounces.